 Vitamin B6 is an essential nutrient needed by nerves, skin and red blood cells.
+It is one of eight B Group vitamins.
+Pyridoxine is one of the most common forms of vitamin B6.

-It is involved in the metabolism of energy and is required for the synthesis of key neurotransmitters that regulate mood balance, alertness and sleep cycles.
+It is involved in the metabolism of energy and is required for the synthesis of key neurotransmitters that regulate mood balance, alertness, and sleep cycles.
 It is also important for myelin formation and brain health.

 There are several different vitamin B6 supplements, including pyridoxine HCL and pyridoxal-5′-phosphate (P5P), sometimes called activated B6.

 P5P is the active form of B6 in the body.
-It is essential for the uptake of nutrients from the gut and is an important coenzyme for the conversion of carbohydrates, fats and proteins into beneficial energy forms in our cells.
+It is essential for the uptake of nutrients from the gut and is an important coenzyme for the conversion of carbohydrates, fats, and proteins into beneficial energy forms in our cells.

 P5P also plays an important role in immune function in the production of antibodies.
 It also maintains electrolyte balance and facilitates the release of stored glycogen from liver and muscle tissue.